Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 All tarot decks come with an instruction booklet.
 While some of these guidebooks are well-written and helpful, others are woefully brief and even confusing.

 I suggest getting an additional book or two when you’re starting out.
 There are lots of really good options out there, with new ones coming out all the time.
 Browse your local bookstore or Amazon for one that you connect with.
+A personal favorite of mine – although it’s not flashy – is called the Tarot Dictionary and Compendium by Jana Riley.

 10. Continue to Learn and Grow